 Check the Result

-After adding bleed, verify the result with PrintReady247 to confirm the bleed is correctly set before submitting to the print shop.
+After adding bleed, verify the result with PrintReady247 to confirm the bleed is correctly set before submitting to the print shop — this catches both missing bleed and any leftover issues from the fix itself, such as an incorrectly sized BleedBox.